RobinTPotter/internet-test/README.md

 # internet-test

-pings google, creates a big log and sends an email
+pings google, creates a big log, parses log and sends an email or look on flask app.

+# contents

+pingrun.sh - starts a ping command to ping 8.8.8.8 and pipe results with a timestamp to a file (see crontabs) pingtest.py - parses the results file (pingtest.txt) into a html table pingres.sh - run the python results send email (see crontabs) pinglogrot.conf - if you want to rotate/comrpress your logs (see crontabs) pingflask.py - a simple flask app to host the a results page (see also server)

 # email setup for googlemail